Nutritious Grass Silage for Horses

 Horses are raised to be ridden, so there is no need to produce milk or meat.
 Thus, horse fodder should not contain an excessive amount of energy but must have sufficient fiber.
 Therefore, silage for horses must have a high fermentation quality with a combination of excellent feed hygiene.

 The composition of molds, yeasts, and other unwanted microbes present in the silage should be as low as possible so as not to affect the health of the horse.
 Silage does not contain dust, unlike hay and haylage.
-Thus, silage is suitable to be given as feed for several types of horses, even horse keepers who are sensitive to dust; these conditions will have a positive impact on health.
+Thus, silage is suitable to be given as feed for several types of horses, even horses that are sensitive to dust, and these conditions will have a positive impact on health.

 How to Make Good Silage for Horses

-For horse feed, high-quality silage is just as delicious as good hay.
+For horse feed, high-quality silage is just as nutritious as good hay.
 However, the feed value depends on the composition of the grass and feed constituents.
 Silage that will be given to horses usually uses grass that is cut more slowly than silage grass for cattle.
-Thus, significantly higher fiber content with a lower amount of energy.
+This results in significantly higher fiber content with a lower amount of energy.
 Forages that are poorly compacted and too dry will not ferment enough.
-Once opened, the bale will quickly flow through fresh air so that oxygen can trigger the growth of mold and other unwanted microbes.
+Once opened, the bale will quickly be exposed to fresh air so that oxygen can trigger the growth of mold and other unwanted microbes.
 Silage will rot and heat up quickly.
 So, it is important to do proper baling with good quality wrapping.

 Characteristics of Good Silage for Horses